elycruz/sjljs/README.md

 - [X] - ~~Remove all overloaded methods in exchange for Object.defineProperty and Object.defineProperties getters and setters.~~
 Overloaded methods will remain on the classes that have them inorder to not break backward functionality which isn't browser specific.
 - [X] - Add file hashes to minified files and add a unix time stamp instead of a utc time stamp to the file.
-- [ ] - Define all methods on `sjl` directly in it's object definition when it is defined instead of define every property separately;
+- [X] - Define all methods on `sjl` directly in it's object definition when it is defined instead of define every property separately;
     E.g., `sjl = {prop1: ..., prop2: ..., etc.} /** instead of **/ sjl.prop1 = ...; sjl.prop2 = ...;, etc.`;  Also this'll save a couple o' bytes haha!!!
 - [X] - Either remove changelog functionality or generate it correctly (in descending order (from actual commit logs 2x thumbsup)
  (to eliminate having to write double commit messages (one in the changelog and one in the commit blarghhh)).
     - **Update**:  Changelog is temporarily not going to be included in as part of the readme.
 If you would like to see the old changelogs look at './changelog.md'.
 Also if you want to see the latest changes/changelog like summaries view the release notes as they are provided.
+- [X] - Added tests for `defineSubClass` and added statics inheritance from parent (which was missing before).

 ### MVP for 0.6.0
 - [ ] - Remove use of `eval` from tests.